ai-systems-today/ai-systems.today.github.io/content/workshops/ai-900/index.md

 ### How to Register

 Registration is easy!
-Visit our website at [AI Systems Today Workshops](https://aisystemstoday.com/workshops/ai-900) or contact us via email at workshops@aisystemstoday.com to secure your spot.
+Visit our website at [AI SYSTEMS TODAY Workshops](https://aisystemstoday.com/workshops/ai-900) or contact us via email at workshops@aisystemstoday.com to secure your spot.
 Spaces are limited due to our small class sizes, so register early.

 ### Workshop Fees